mezaj9403/WHSTechNotes/journal.md

 Today, I created my first GitHub account and repository.
 I'm excited to start using GitHub for my projects!

 # September 5th 2025
 I think the new cell phone law is a bit unnessecary because it it's not very needed.
 People were protesting a bit.
-So I thinnk it isnt needed
+So I think it isnt needed

 # September 8th 2025
 Computer science has helped me strenghthen my courage to do Game and App Development.
 In this class, 60% of kids want to do more of their interests.